Who Is Arnel Pineda?

 Soon after the album's release, the band continued touring around the world with Pineda.
 The documentary, Don't Stop Believin': Everyman's Journey, slated to be released in 2012, will chronicle the band's "Revelation Tour," and Pineda's first years with the band.

-When he is not on tour, Pineda resides in the Philippines with his wife, Cherry, their son, Cherub, and newborn baby Thea.
+When he is not on tour, Pineda resides in the Philippines with his wife, Cherry, their children, Cherub and Thea.
 He has two other sons—Matthew, 19, and Angelo, 13—from past relationships.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!